KBNLresearch/omSipCreator/doc/api.md

 - premisCreationEvents: list with PREMIS imaging/ripping events (Isobuster/dBpoweramp logs)
 - cdInfoElt: lxml element with serialized cd-info output

+The above attributes are populated by the *carrier.Carrier.process* function, which is described below.

+### process function

+Processes one carrier.

+#### input arguments

+- SIPPath: SIP output directory
+- sipFileCounterStart: start value of *sipFileCounter*
+- counterTechMDStart: start value of *counterTechMD*

+#### processing steps

+- Check if all expected files for this carrier exist, and do some additional consistency checks
+- Read checksum file
+- Verify checksum values
+- Check for any files in carrier directory that sre not referenced in the checksum file
+- Parse cd-info log and transform into serialized lxml element
+- Parse Isobuster report into lxml element
+- Read Isobuster and/or dBpoweramp logs and put contents into PREMIS creation event
+- Add all PREMIS creation events to *premisCreationEvents* list
+- Create output directory for this carrier; then for each ISO image and/or audio file do the following (only if the *write* command is used):
+    * Copy file to output directory
+    * Do a post-copy checksum verification of the copied file
+    * Create METS *file* element and *FLocat* subelement; set corresponding attributes
+    * Create METS divisor element for *structMap*; set corresponding attributes
+    * Add divisor element to *divFileElements* list
+    * Create PREMIS *techMD* element with embedded PREMIS wrapper element
+    * Generate PREMIS object info (using *premis.addObjectInstance* function)
+    * Append PREMIS object info to *techMD* element
+    * Add *techMD* element to *techMDFileElements* list
+    * Add *file* element to *fileElements* list
+    * Update counters
+- Collect any errors and warnings that were encountered in the above steps

+#### output

-In addition, it returns updated values of the following variables:
+The function returns updated values of the following variables:

-* sipFileCounter: incremental counter of each file in the SIP
+- sipFileCounter: incremental counter of each file in the SIP
-* counterTechMD: incremental counter for each *techMD* section in the SIP
+- counterTechMD: incremental counter for each *techMD* section in the SIP

 <!-- ## Naming